 3. Persistent Lower Back PainLower back pain

 occurs in the lower back and often feels like a dull ache.
-Some women describe it as feeling like labor pains.
-Lower back pain is a symptom of ovarian cancer
+Yet, some women describe it as feeling like labor pains.
+Lower back pain may be a symptom of ovarian cancer

 4. Abnormal Vaginal BleedingAbnormal vaginal bleeding

 is the most common symptom experienced by women when they have a gynecologic cancer.
 Heavy periods, bleeding between periods, and bleeding during and after sex are all considered abnormal vaginal bleeding and are symptoms of gynecologic cancer.
-The symptom of abnormal vaginal bleeding is linked to: cervical cancer
+The symptoms of abnormal vaginal bleeding are linked to: cervical cancer

 , uterine cancer